SovereignCloudStack/status-page-deployment/docs/kind.md

 ## Deploy

-All needed configurations and secrets are set up in a ready to use kustomization: `kubernetes/environments/kind/kustomization.yaml`, just assamble and deploy:
+All needed configurations and secrets, except Dex's GitHub app secrets, are set up in a ready to use kustomization: `kubernetes/environments/kind/kustomization.yaml`, just assemble and deploy:

 ```bash
 kubectl --context kind-status-page apply -k kubernetes/environments/kind